Dadu (Beijing): History

 Zhongdu, the "Central Capital" of the Jurchen Jin dynasty, was located at a nearby site now part of Xicheng District.
 It was destroyed by Genghis Khan in 1215 when the Jin court began contemplating a move south to a more defensible capital such as Kaifeng.
 The Imperial Mint (诸路交钞提举司) established in 1260 and responsible for the printing of jiaochao, the Yuan fiat paper money, was probably located at nearby Yanjing even before the establishment of the new capital.

 In 1264, Kublai Khan visited the Daming Palace on Jade Island in Taiye Lake and was so enchanted with the site that he directed his capital to be constructed around the garden.
 The chief architect and planner of the capital was Liu Bingzhong, who also served as supervisor of its construction.
 His student Guo Shoujing and the Muslim Ikhtiyar al-Din were also involved.

 The construction of the walls of the city began in the same year, while the main imperial palace (大内) was built from 1274 onwards.
-The design of Khanbaliq followed several rules laid down in the Confucian classic The Rites of Zhou, including "9 vertical and horizontal axes", "palaces in front, markets in back", "ancestral worship to the left, divine worship to the right".
+The design of Dadu followed several rules laid down in the Confucian classic The Rites of Zhou, including "9 vertical and horizontal axes", "palaces in front, markets in back", "ancestral worship to the left, divine worship to the right".
 It was broad in scale, strict in planning and execution, and complete in equipment.

 A year after the 1271 establishment of the Yuan dynasty, Kublai Khan proclaimed the city his capital under the name Dadu as it is interpreted capital city in Hanzi and named Khanbaliq as referred in the state diplomatic letters in Mongolian.
 The construction was not fully completed until 1293.
 His previous seat at Shangdu (Xanadu) became the summer capital.